millacarmona/morphospace/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-The ordination produced by `mspace` is used as a reference in which different elements such as scatter points, groups centroids, convex hulls, a phylogeny or a set of morphometric axes can be projected using the `proj_*` functions and the pipeline operator:
+The ordination produced by `mspace` is used as a reference frame in which scatter points, groups centroids, convex hulls, a phylogeny or a set of morphometric axes can be projected using the `proj_*` functions:

 ``` r
 # Get mean shapes of each species